Skip to main content

 • Tax residency and National Insurance number (or UTR)

-This data feeds into HMRC's Connect system — the same algorithmic platform that already cross-references bank data, property records, and employer submissions against self-assessment returns.
-Once CARF data enters Connect, discrepancies between what you declared and what your exchange reported will be flagged automatically.
+This data feeds into HMRC's Connect system, the same algorithmic platform that already cross-references bank data, property records, and employer submissions against self-assessment returns.
+HMRC may compare CARF information with returns and other records when assessing compliance.

 No human needs to review your file.
 The system does it.